Tuesday, December 25, 2007

 - Most software is written for Windows, all new technology (Blue Ray; HDVD; DRM) is made for Windows;

-- You can go to chat rooms, use file sharing software, visit google and read from Windows;
+- You can go to chat rooms, use file sharing software, visit google and read

 - You don't know how exciting it is for a script kiddie to see what files you have on your "My Documents" folder;